Running the party

 Party alliances

 Other parties should not expect permanent committee seats.
-They must either join alliances on equal terms or dissolve into the new party to participate democratically.
+They must either enter into alliances on equal terms, as previously outlined, or dissolve into the new party to participate democratically.

 It is unsustainable to have a system where political parties, whether they are legally constituted or self-described, affiliate to the new left party in expectation that they will hold seats on any party committee.